Last updated on October 26, 2020

 The walls are closing in and the temperatures are rising, you need to escape your house and your neighbour, you start to reminisce about summers past.
 Livin' La Vida Loca is stuck in your head, but wait what's that?
 You watch the news and a smile appears across your face.
-Spain is open for Tourism!
-Spain will open its borders June 21 to all EU Schengen Area countries except for Portugal.
+Spain is open for tourism!

 Below we will dive deeper into the new rules and regulations for visiting Spain and your travel possibilities inside the country as well as some secrets along the way.